cmatts-projects/aws-test-suite-ts/README.md

 # Services
 ## DynamoDB
-The dynamoDB example demonstrates how to create dynamo tables using Cloudformation and read and write to those tables using the DynamoDB mapper feature.
+The dynamoDB example demonstrates how to create dynamo tables using Cloudformation and read and write to those tables.

 Features:
 * Cloudformation definition of tables